-Calories are the standout component on nutritional labels, diets and food guides, as well as the deciding factor in many of our food choices.
-As we’ve seen over the last decade, the weight loss equation of calories in versus calories out is far oversimplified and in most circumstances, just plain wrong.
+Calories are the standout component on nutritional labels, diets, and food guides, as well as the deciding factor in many of our food choices when we are dieting.
+As we’ve seen over the last decade, the weight loss equation of calories in versus calories out is oversimplified and, in most circumstances, just plain wrong.

-Not all calories are created equal
+Not all calories are created equal.

 A calorie is a calorie, right?
 WRONG.
 In a laboratory setting, where the energy of an isolated system is constant, 500 calories of spinach and 500 calories of Skittles would, in fact, release the same amount of energy.
 But lab settings and the law of thermodynamics don’t translate to living, breathing organisms, as there is nothing “isolated” about our systems.

-Every bite of food you eat sends out a specific set of instructions to the body—instructions that influence satiety, metabolic rate, brain activity, blood sugar and the way we store fat.
+Every bite of food you eat sends out a specific set of instructions to the body—instructions that influence satiety, metabolic rate, brain activity, blood sugar, and the way we store fat.
 The same number of calories from different types of food can have very different biological effects.
 Let’s compare how your body deals with Skittles versus spinach.

-Low-starch vegetables such as spinach are high in fiber which is digested slowly and does not lead to glucose and insulin spikes.
-Because of all the fiber, your stomach would distend which sends the signal to your brain that you’re full.
-In addition to satiety, the nutrients and fiber in spinach optimize metabolism, reduce inflammation, protect against disease, lower cholesterol, boost detoxification and feed the beneficial bacteria in your gut.
+Low-starch vegetables such as spinach are high in fiber, which is digested slowly and does not lead to glucose and insulin spikes.
+Because of all the fiber, your stomach would distend, and that sends a signal to your brain that you’re full, even though you haven’t taken in that many calories.

 As you can see, Skittles and spinach evoke an entirely different metabolic response, despite an identical calorie count.
-Many other factors, such as macronutrients, food quality, blood sugar regulation, gut bacteria, circadian rhythm, etc. are more influential over how much fat you accumulate than simply cutting calories.
+Many other factors, such as macronutrients, food quality, blood sugar regulation, gut bacteria, circadian rhythm, etc., are more influential over how much fat you accumulate than simply cutting calories.

 So if you’re not counting calories, what do you do instead?

-JERF (Just Eat Real Food)
+1. JERF (Just Eat Real Food)